stefusilviu/axiscomposer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Axis Builder is a powerful, extendable page builder plugin that helps you build modern and unique page layouts smartly.
+AxisBuilder is a powerful, extendable page builder plugin that helps you build modern and unique page layouts smartly.
 Beautifully.

 == Description ==

 Take full control over your WordPress website, build any page layout you can imagine smartly with the help of drag and drop interface.
 Delivering enterprise-level quality and features, backed by a name you can trust.
-Say "hello" to the Axis Builder plugin.
+Say "hello" to the AxisBuilder plugin.

-Axis Builder is built by the experienced folk at AxisThemes who also offer premium [WordPress themes](http://axisthemes.com/product-category/themes/ "WordPress themes from AxisThemes") and [Axis Builder extensions](http://axisthemes.com/product-category/axisbuilder-extensions/ "Axis Builder extensions from AxisThemes") to further enhance your WordPress website.
+AxisBuilder is built by the experienced folk at AxisThemes who also offer premium [WordPress themes](http://axisthemes.com/product-category/themes/ "WordPress themes from AxisThemes") and [AxisBuilder extensions](http://axisthemes.com/product-category/axisbuilder-extensions/ "AxisBuilder extensions from AxisThemes") to further enhance your WordPress website.

 = Strength & flexibility =
-Axis Builder is built using WordPress best practises both on the front and the back end.
+AxisBuilder is built using WordPress best practises both on the front and the back end.
 This results in an efficient, robust and intuitive plugin.

 = Get involved =

-Developers can contribute to the source code on the [Axis Builder GitHub Repository](https://github.com/axisthemes/axis-builder/blob/master/CONTRIBUTING.md).
+Developers can contribute to the source code on the [AxisBuilder GitHub Repository](https://github.com/axisthemes/axis-builder/blob/master/CONTRIBUTING.md).

-Translators can contribute new languages to Axis Builder through [Transifex](https://www.transifex.com/projects/p/axis-builder/).
+Translators can contribute new languages to AxisBuilder through [Transifex](https://www.transifex.com/projects/p/axis-builder/).

 == Installation ==